On this page, you’ll find information on these topics:

 You can consult these resources to learn more about buying and maintaining a rectory:

-The Carleton Fund, administered by the Trusts Committee, gives grants to help parishes with maintenance of clergy-occupied rectories.
+The Carleton Fund, administered by the Risk and Governance Committee, gives grants to help parishes with maintenance of clergy-occupied rectories.
 For more information, including application forms and procedures, visit the Grants and Funding page.

 Buying or selling a rectory

-The same process apply for rectories as for buying and selling any church property.
+The same process applies for rectories as for buying and selling any church property.
 You should also read through the Guidelines Re: the Sale of Rectories and the Use of Funds Therefrom.

 Before your parish accepts a memorial gift of significant value from a donor, read the diocesan Policy on Memorial Gifts to Parish Churches.
 It identifies: